-Kilimanjaro on the Rongai route is best cimbed over 7 days.
-This trek is designed for the fittest trekkers with previous altitude experience.
+Kilimanjaro on the Rongai route is best climbed over 7 days.
+Kilimanjaro Rongai Route is designed for the fittest trekkers with previous altitude experience.
 No matter what route you take you will be left in awe of this colossus of a mountain.
 Kilimanjaro is under estimated each year with less than 50% of people making the summit.
 We can help you get trained up and fully prepared for your ascent of Kilimanjaro.
-We have a 95% success rate on the Rongai route.
-CLICK HERE for our top tips and HERE for our 2017 climbs.
+We have a 85% success rate on the Rongai route.
+CLICK HERE for our top tips.
+Also check out our climbing dates in 2019 or 2020

 Over seven days, The Rongai route ascends Kilimanjaro from the north-eastern side of the mountain, along the border between Tanzania and Kenya.
 This route retains a sense of unspoiled wilderness and offers a different perspective on Kilimanjaro by approaching it from the north.
 CLICK HERE for our top 10 tips for a safe and successful ascent of Kilimanjaro.

 |Climbing on Mt.
 Kilimanjaro in Tanzania is generally on the to do list of every climber, trekker, walker and athlete in the world, and with good reason.
 The journey to the top is a beautiful and unique experience unlike any other, and with the right preparation, commitment and days to acclimatize your dreams can turn to reality on the highest free-standing mountain in the world!
 Kilimanjaro Rongai route might be for you.
 Call us and we can help you pick the right route, get personal training advice and talk to Ian directly.
 I have climbed Kilimanjaro 19 times to date and I will help you get ready for this amazing challenge and adventure.
 The cost start from $3,100.|